| Titchmarsh Castle | ![]() |

 ||

-| Most
+Most

-the walls are still there is another question.
+of the walls are still there is another question.
 During the

 excavation some of the walls discovered were still eight feet in

 height.
 They ran along the entire length of the ditches.
-(This picture
+(This

-the right.)
+is on the right.)
 The excavation discovered remains of two distinct building periods.
 Of the earlier and smaller building no visible sign remains above ground.
 As John Lovell III received a licence to crenellate his manor house at Titchmarsh in 1304 the newer building was probably built in the years following.
 A larger area was enclosed with walls and a ditch. |

 ||